Synchronicity (The Police album): Critical reception

-The track "Mother" generated controversy, with many saying it was the worst track on Synchronicity.
+The track "Mother" generated controversy, with it widely being viewed as the worst track on Synchronicity.
 Andy Summers, who wrote the song, explained why it was put on the album: "We all have our family situations, and I had a pretty intense mother who was very focused on me.
 I was sort of 'the golden child,' and there I was, sort of fulfilling all of her dreams by being this pop star in The Police.
 I got a certain amount of pressure from her.
 It's not heavy - it was written kind of ironic, to be kind of funny, but crazy.
 It's inspired a little bit by Captain Beefheart.
 It's something that's really off-the-wall.
 It was very bizarre - I think it freaked the record company out.
 When the album came out, we had all the press in the world watching us and talking about it.
 The reviews came in, and that song got written about so much because it was so off-the-wall and so ballsy to do that, because the band was having so much commercial success."

-In his review of Synchronicity, Stephen Holden from Rolling Stone noted that "corrosively funny 'Mother' inverts John Lennon’s romantic maternal attachment into a grim dadaist joke."
+In his review of Synchronicity, Stephen Holden from Rolling Stone noted that "corrosively funny 'Mother' inverts John Lennon's romantic maternal attachment into a grim dadaist joke."
+PopMatters consider the song "awful".
+Doyle writes that the song was "boldly tracklisted midway through side one" and described Summers' lead vocal as "[involving] a manic, screaming performance that sounds as if he's auditioning to be Adrian Belew's replacement in (the similarly troubled) King Crimson."